jasuarez/scripts/README.md

 - `fix-gps-logmee.sh`: fix Nokia N9 GPS LogMee results, as the time format is not the correct one.

+- `img2vdi`: convert a .img VM image into .vdi VirtualBox.

 - `redirect-mail.sh`: creates a tunnel through ssh and redirect transparently SMTP traffic through the tunnel.